Sustain / Real Bread Campaign / About / Marketing and labelling

 Which loaves are made without processing aids?

-It seems unlikely that British industrial loaf manufacturers (or high street 'craft' bakers) knowingly use any processing aid of animal origin in their products.
+It seems unlikely that any supermarket or other industrial dough fabricator (or high street 'craft' baker) knowingly uses any processing aid of animal origin in their products.
 To be certain about a particular product, however, you would need to contact its manufacture.
 The same goes for an assurance that a product is free of any so-called processing aids of any type or origin.

-Bakers participating in The Real Bread Loaf Mark scheme sign an agreement that they will only use it in relation to loaves that are made without the use of processing aids.
+The Real Bread Loaf Mark licensees sign an agreement that they will only use it in relation to loaves that are made without the use of processing aids.

 Bakers also confirm that all loaves they add to our Real Bread Map are made without the use of processing aids.